2023-24 Judge: Juanita E. Mantz • DEADLINE EXTENDED: February 29, 2024

-The Eliud Martinez Prize was established to honor the memory of Eliud Martínez (1935–2020), artist, novelist and professor emeritus of creative writing at University of California, Riverside.
-One prize of $1000 and book publication through Inlandia Books will be awarded for a first book in fiction or creative nonfiction by a Hispanic, Latino/a/x, or Chicana/o/x writer.
+The Eliud Martínez Prize was established to honor the memory of Eliud Martínez (1935–2020), artist, novelist, and professor emeritus of creative writing at the University of California, Riverside.
+One prize of $1,000 and book publication through Inlandia Books will be awarded for a book of fiction or creative nonfiction by a writer who identifies as Hispanic, Latino/a/x, or Chicana/o/x.

-- Submissions accepted only from writers who identify as Hispanic, Latino/a/x, or Chicana/o/x.
+- Submissions accepted only from writers who identify as Hispanic, Latino/a/e/x, or Chicana/o/x.

-- Manuscripts can be in the form of fiction or creative non-fiction, including memoir, essays, stories, and multi-genre or hybrid works.
+- Manuscripts can be fiction or creative nonfiction, including memoir, essays, stories, and multi-genre or hybrid works.

 - Manuscripts can be under consideration by other publishers, but the winning writer must agree to withdraw their entry from consideration by other publishers.
 There will be no refunds of entry fees.

-- Any U.S. writer may enter the contest, with the exception of current colleagues and/or students, close friends, or family of the judge.
-Additionally, anyone currently serving in the Inlandia Institute in the last two years, either as an employee or on the Inlandia Institute Board of Directors, or is a close family member of the above, is not eligible.
+- Any writer residing in the U.S. or its territories of Hispanic, Latino/a/e/x, or Chicana/o/x descent may enter the contest, with the exception of current colleagues and/or students, close friends, or family of the judge.
+Additionally, anyone currently serving in the Inlandia Institute in the last two years, either as an employee or on the Inlandia Institute Board of Directors, or is a close family member, is not eligible.